shammancer/shammancer.github.io/source/gate-walkers/gate-guild.html.md

 done on the network.
 Minders have normally dedicated a large portion of their life to the network.

 __Gate Keeper__: Maintains individual gates throughout the network ensuring continued efficiency and functionality of the gates in their care.
 They might also manage a directory of the gates connected to their own.

 __Gate Maker__: Creates the gates.
 Sometimes the gates are built in place other times not.
 Gate Makers ensure the efficiency of the gates they build as well as the compatibility of the gates with the rest of the network.

 __Gate Placer__: Places gates across the dimensions.
-They are normally have a method of interdimensional travel without gates.
-They travel from place to place leaving gates as they go along.

-__Gate Administrators__: Maintains the connection between gates.
-They design the routes of each gate to ensure their efficiency and speed.
+Gate placers travel across the dimensions, they leave gates at places as they see fit.
+They often times travel through rips however sometimes they have other methods of interdimensional travel.

 Each consciousness that works on the network leaves a signature on it.
 As a result the differences they make can be traced back to them.